TheGX/SortingVisualizer/README.md

 clear way of knowing at which point of the recursion you entered the switch.

 - "Solution": Iterative implementations of the sorting algorithms.
-Not necessarly bad by itself, but leaves some implementations a lot messier.
+Not necessarily bad by itself, but leaves some implementations a lot messier.

 ### "Code styling" specially regarding static variables.